Business VoIP Compare

 Business VoIP provider plans have steadily increased in number and in features offered over the past few years, while prices have dropped.
 Steady competition in the business VoIP market has made it much easier for new and existing customers to get the features and treatment that larger businesses have enjoyed with business telephone systems.

-Using this or another Business VoIP Comparison is a great way to compare prices and features.
+Using this is a great way to compare prices and features.

 What do I use my current business phone system for?

 Shopping for business VoIP and VoIP business phone systems is just like shopping for anything else for your business: you need to know what can it do for you.

 For instance, do you have a lot of employees that travel?
 A simple connection service, like one provided by Jive, makes it easy for your employees to travel and still receive their calls.

 Do you have multiple offices?
 Hosted PBX might be the best choice for a VoIP business system, since the entire system will be maintained and controlled by the business VoIP phone service provider.

 How often do I use my current business phone system?

 Business VoIP will save money for businesses that receive a lot of calls but don’t make a lot of outbound calls.
 Many VoIP plans offer unlimited inbound calls and pooled minutes between phones for outbound calls.

 Business VoIP will also save money for businesses that don’t make many calls; business VoIP providers offer powerful features with all their plans, not just the premium ones.
 Furthermore, Business VoIP providers will offer limited minute pools a month and reasonable overage charges if your business exceeds that monthly limit.